lyleverythinG/flutter_chatGPT_riverpod/README.md

 # flutter_chatgpt

-_This flutter project shows a simple flutter app demo using chatGPT with riverpod state management_.
+_This flutter project shows a simple app demo using chatGPT with riverpod state management_.

 Packages Used:
 - chat_gpt_sdk